bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 So I don't mind spending time on this because after all I'm sure most people either haven't heard of this or didn't really look into it.
 So if there are other questions about this structure, I don't mind.
 I wanna like make it way more complicated.

 Yeah, so how can I summarize it? if you don't want to get lost in the details.
 I want to summarize it by saying everything's pre-signed and the reason it's all locked in is precisely because the transfer of funds is on a multi-sig controlled by all parties?
 Otherwise it wouldn't be safe, right?

-Well no, because that's why this is a very bare bones illustration, but for example in TX1 there's an extra payout to one of the parties.
+This is a very bare bones illustration, but for example in TX1 there's an extra payout to one of the parties.
 So naively you look at it and think, well this isn't safe because Bob's getting a whole load of money before Alice got anything.
 But that's why everything has to be frozen and locked at the start.
 And by achieving that goal it means we can break the typical heuristics because it doesn't look right.
 That looks like there's an actual payment there.

-## Kitchen Sink
+## The Kitchen Sink (extended idea)

-*Refer Slide 10*
+(refer slide#10)

 I call this the kitchen sink, so I'm extending this idea a bit, all right?
-So here (Key -> N-N mu(lt)sig), there is a key, so green is multisig between the parties, I think, yeah, here it's also only two, well it's only two in the multisig.
+So green is multisig between the parties, here it's also only two, well it's only two in the multisig.
 So here (1st node) we have both Alice and Carol funding the multisig initially.
 But the idea is we could also embed two other types of event inside this network.
-I mean I'm showing it as a very bare bones straight line(Almost linear structure of the whole graph), but imagine it could also branch off.
+I'm showing it as a very bare bones straight line (almost linear structure of the whole graph), but imagine it could also branch off.
-It works, you know?
+It works.
 It's the same principle.
 The first thing we embed is a PayJoin.
 Okay, let me describe the scenario.
 The scenario is Alice wants to make a simple payment to Bob, who is not around.
-She wants to pay Bob one Bitcoin.
+She wants to pay Bob 1 BTC.
-And Carol wants to pay David two bitcoins, but he is around, he's online, and they agree to PayJoin it.
+And Carol wants to pay David 2 BTC, but he is around, he's online, and they agree to PayJoin it.
 Because that's better for privacy, right?
-I mean, I'm assuming everyone here knows what PayJoin is.
-Collaborative spend between two parties, which is represented.
-Alice wanted to pay Bob one Bitcoin, Bob's not around so it's, you know, but Carol wants to pay David two bitcoins in a PayJoin and he has to be around to do the PayJoin.
 So where's the PayJoin represented in the diagram?
 It's represented by the 3rd node.
-It's clear because there's a D there, right?
+It's clear because there's a D there (David).
-So David's there, right?
 He's receiving 2.5, but he's also contributing 0.5 into that specific transaction.
-Now What kind of UTXO is that?
-Who can read?
 What kind of UTXO is the 0.5 from David?
-It's a promise UTXO, that's right.
+It's a promise UTXO (red arrow), that's right.
-Why is it a promise UTXO?
-Because it's got a red arrow!
 But What's the negative about a promise UTXO?
-It's not part of a multi-sig, right?
 It's not part of a multi-sig, it's coming from outside of the tree, so to speak, or the line.
 What's the danger?
 Why is it red for danger?
 Somebody could double-spend it and break the rest of the chain.
 So what do we have to do to address that danger?

-Lock it somewhere in the chain.
+[Audience]: "Lock it somewhere in the chain."

 Well David's just like gonna...
-He's happy to accept a payment of two bitcoins from Carol, but he just wants to do a PayJoin with it, maybe he's got BTC pay server, he doesn't want to do all this rubbish, you know.
+He's happy to accept a payment of 2 BTC from Carol, but he just wants to do a PayJoin with it, maybe he's got BTC pay server, he doesn't want to do all this rubbish, you know.
 He doesn't care about the rest of the tree, what do we do?

-[Audience]: I mean with PayJoin you have a pre-signed single user transaction.
+[Audience]: "I mean with PayJoin you have a pre-signed single user transaction."

 Yeah, but that wouldn't help stop the double spend problem we're talking about.
 Remember it's delayed, right?

-[Audience]: But if it's a high fee?
+[Audience]: "But if it's a high fee?
-No, but he could double spend it with a high fee.
+He could double spend it with a high fee."

 No, don't do that.
 That's wrong, that's terrible.
 Well, it's on the diagram.

-### Time Lock to mitigate double spending
+### TimeLock to mitigate double spending

-Time lock back out, right?
+Timelock back out, right?
-It's there, Like in the previous diagram, if you have a promise UTXO, you have to put some kind of back out before it to make sure that if the guy double spends it, then at the very least we can assure that the people involved in this CoinJoin XT structure are going to get back the money that they had to start with, they don't lose any money.
+Like in the previous diagram, if you have a promise UTXO, you have to put some kind of back out before it to make sure that if the guy double spends it, then at the very least we can assure that the people involved in this CoinJoinXT structure are going to get back the money that they had to start with, they don't lose any money.
 Now of course that's not quite good enough because would you go to all this trouble and then just have somebody just, that's annoying right?
 Well you can address that with several ways.
-For example here(2.5_D red line) he's kind of, it's kind of addressed by the fact he's receiving money.
+For example here (2.5_D red line) it's kind of addressed by the fact he's receiving money.
-Like he probably doesn't want to double spend that because this gives him two bitcoins.
+Like he probably doesn't want to double spend that because this gives him 2 BTC.
-So if he double spends it, he's not gonna get the two bitcoins.
+So if he double spends it, he's not gonna get the 2 BTC.
 So I think that's a pretty good incentive.
-Other ways it could be incented is, if the promise UTXO is coming from one of the parties who funded, they could actually have a penalty in the time lock back out.
+Other ways it could be incented is, if the promise UTXO is coming from one of the parties who funded, they could actually have a penalty in the timelock back out.
 But I mean, maybe that's a detail.
 What else is going on here apart from these two payments?

 ### Channel Splice

-What's going on at the bottom(last node)?
+What's going on at the bottom (last node)?
-Now I think this is the really important part.
+I think this is the really important part.
 This is the main thing I wanted to tell you actually.
-Yeah.
 So what's going on at the bottom is there's actually a channel splice.
 Now I'm not sure if technically this is really possible, almost certainly not today.
 But I think theoretically it makes sense.